-It might sound expensive but it is worth investing.
-Coaching may help to amend and redeem the lost corporate shape.
 You can add some behavioral pattern training in the drill.
 In this way, you will help your employee to regain his confidence, which might help him to focus more and give better results.
 Consider a situation:

 - You can instruct your employee to design a program to develop software.
 Now before he starts executing it, you need to coach and train him well.
 Brief him with the expectations that the program should meet.
 If you see that he has performed poor, ask him if he has met all the expectations that were discussed before.
 And if not, what should he need to do to complete the assignment.

 This way, you are giving him a chance to meet his goals; you are providing him with an alternative.
 At the same time, you are appraising his level, and accordingly allotting him time and instructions to learn.

 10. A warning that will put them in their shoes: